Haitians join other refugee groups in fleeing to Canada

 “If you’re a migrant of Arab origin, of Latin American origin, of Haitian origin, of Muslim origin, your integrity and dignity is directly under attack by the climate created under the Trump administration,” he said, adding that the framework for a lot of the issues facing migrants and refugees in the United States were built by former presidents Bill Clinton and Barack Obama.

-When asked who the Non-Status Action Committee is seeing, Singh responded, “Families — mostly families.”
+When asked who he is seeing cross the border, Singh responded, “Families — mostly families.”

 The Safe Third Country Agreement prevents people from applying for refugee status at the border, so once these “irregular” arrivals are processed, they are given access to health care and a work permit.
 They can also find housing and live there until their refugee claims are processed.
 If their claims are rejected, they will face deportation.